Should You Leave Your Laptop Plugged in All the Time?

 Leaving your laptop plugged in will not cause short term damage, but if you only ever use it on AC power you’ll almost certainly find that after a year the battery’s capacity has been significantly reduced.
 Similarly, if you only ever use it on battery power you’ll get through the battery’s discharge cycles quicker.

 So, the best solution is something of a compromise between the two: use it on battery power some days, and keep it plugged in on others.
-And in all cases, you’ll want to ensure it doesn’t get too hot.
+And whatever you do you’ll want to make sure it doesn’t get too hot.